Installing maps API

 See Fetching installation artifacts Path to the manifest file manifests/1640661259.json

-See Fetching installation artifacts API Keys service endpoint keys.example.local
+See Fetching installation artifacts License service endpoint HTTP(S)://HOST

 See Installing API Keys service Traffic API Proxy endpoint traffic-proxy.example.local